abpframework/abp/docs/en/release-info/Previews.md

 # Preview Releases

-The preview versions are released **~4 weeks before** releasing a major or feature version of the ABP Framework.
+The preview versions are released **~4 weeks before** releasing a major or minor (feature) version of ABP.
 They are released for developers to try and provide feedback to have more stable versions.

 Versioning of a preview release is like that:

+* 7.1.0-rc.1
-* 3.1.0-rc.1
+* 8.0.0-rc.1
-* 4.0.0-rc.1
+* 8.0.0-rc.2

-More than one preview releases (like 3.1.0-rc.2 and 3.1.0-rc.3) might be published until the stable version (like 3.1.0).
+More than one preview releases (like 8.1.0-rc.2 and 8.1.0-rc.3) might be published until the stable version (like 8.1.0).

 ## Using the Preview Versions